i18next/next-i18next/README.md

 ## Migration to v8

-To migrate from previous versions to the v8, check out the [v8-migration guide](https://github.com/isaachinman/next-i18next/tree/master/docs/v8-migration.md)
+To migrate from previous versions to the version 8, check out the [v8-migration guide](https://github.com/isaachinman/next-i18next/tree/master/docs/v8-migration.md)

 ## Notes